filakhtov/gentoo-use-docs/app-crypt/pinentry.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

+### wayland
+Pass the `--enable-wayland` option to the configure script.
+Enable support for native Qt password prompting dialog under Wayland.

+This flag should only be enabled if the target system uses Qt on top of Wayland.

+### X
+Pass the `--with-x` and `--enable-qtx11extras` options to the configure script.
+Enable support for native Qt passphrase prompting dialog under the X11 server.

+This flag should only be enabled if the target system uses Qt on top of X11 server.